CSUChico-CSCI340/CSCI340-Course-Materials/Labs.md

 ##Optional Lab Code

 The optional lab code section of the table are simulators & homework problems from the readings that can help you conceptualize the concepts from lecture and gain a firmer understanding of the material.
 These should help prepare you for the exams and help you tackle the assignments.
 I would recommend working through these after you do the associated reading or during the lab that week after we've finished introducing the next assignment and any helpful hints related to the assignment.

+##Weekly lab schedule

 |Week     | Lab Plan | Optional Lab Code |
 |---------|:---------|:-----|